YoeriNijs/vienna/README.md

 # Known issues

-- Event listener (such as click) may stop intervals and timeouts in same component
+- Event listener (such as click) may stop intervals and timeouts in same component.
-- VProp is leaking state when routing to subcomponent that has input binding
+- VProp is leaking state when routing to subcomponent that has input binding.
-- VInit does not work without callback yet
+- VInit does not work without callback yet.
 - Running tests with vComponentFactory may cause Jest open handles issue.
 As a workaround, you can enable fake timers in the Jest config or explicitly disable real timers in your tests (do not forget to re-enable them!).
-- Events may not work in child components, investigation needed
+- Events may not work in child components, investigation needed.
+- Pipes only work on component top level; pipes do not work inside inner template refs yet.

 # Literature